 A new medium-voltage line is constructed in the map, and a new dirty area is created that is visible around this feature.

-When you create a utility network, you add one or more domain networks to it.
-A domain network is an industry-specific collection of feature classes and tables such as electric distribution or gas transmission.
+When you create a utility network, you will add one or more domain networks to it.
+A domain network is an industry-specific collection of feature classes such as electric distribution or gas transmission.
 Sometimes a utility network will have two domain networks at the transmission level and distribution level.
 A utility network can also have crossing domain networks, such as gas and water, if they are both managed by that utility.

 An electric, gas, or water utility may have two domain networks for modeling the delivery of its resource: transmission and distribution.

 A water main represented by a single line feature may be composed of multiple edge elements separated by taps for service lines.
-In the example below, the addition of a junction with midspan connectivity creates a single line (or edge) feature comprised of multiple edge elements.

 When two or more features exist in the same x-, y-, and z-location, they are geometrically coincident.